aflalahmad/aflalahmad/README.md

 - 🌱What I’m Learning:
 🌱 Microsoft Azure: Diving into Azure services and configurations.
 📜 Terraform: Writing and optimizing Terraform scripts for Azure deployments.
+📊 Microsoft Fabric: Exploring data engineering and analytics using Microsoft Fabric.

 - ⚡What I’m Working On:
 🔭 Terraform Projects: Developing and managing Azure resources, including virtual machines, virtual networks, and more.(https://github.com/aflalahmad/terraform-project)